 Welcome.
-I have recently joined the Department of Political Science at the University of Notre Dame as an Assistant Professor.
+I recently joined the Department of Political Science at the University of Notre Dame as an Assistant Professor.
 During the 2012-2013 academic year I was a Postdoctoral Research Fellow at the Center for the Study of Democratic Institutions at Vanderbilt University.
 During the 2013-2014 academic year I was a Visiting Assistant Professor of Public Administration and Policy at the University of Georgia.
 I hold a Ph.D. in Political Science from the University of Rochester, and I completed my undergraduate education in Political Science and Applied Mathematics at the University of California, San Diego.
 My research interests lie broadly within the spectrum of American politics, with a primary interest in institutions.
 Broadly speaking, I investigate how executives and legislators respond to institutional constraints when choosing individuals to serve in appointed positions, and the policy effects thereof, as well as the effects of personality on elite behavior; however, I am also interested in American politics more broadly.
 My work has been published in Political Research Quarterly and is forthcoming in the Journal of Public Administration Research and Theory, the Journal of Theoretical Politics, and the American Journal of Political Science.

 Department of Political Science

 Notre Dame, Indiana 46556